mpie/lighthouse-oauth2/README.md

 # lighthouse-oauth2
-An OAuth2 implementation for Laravel Lighthouse thourgh Passport
+An OAuth2 implementation for Laravel Lighthouse through Passport

 ## Installation
 To install run